Services

 'user' => new UserService(),

-'auth' => new AuthService(), // like this.
+'auth' => new AuthService(), // and this too

 ];